Code-Institute-Submissions/katkapsasky-mythical-mastermind_DecResub/README.md

 - I would like to see how many questions there are in the quiz and my progress
 - I would like to receive a score at the end showing how many answers were correct
 - I would like to play the quiz multiple times for practice
+- I would like to input my username
+- I would like to view a high scores list

 ### Color Scheme